Gajol/ApplicationArchitecture/pandoc-ARA-TOC.md

 ### Guidance : Test-Driven Development

 Adopt development methodologies like test driven development (TDD) that predates DevOps.
 How TDD and DevOps are related is well described in the article '*TDD for a DevOps World*[^Guidance-7] - summary:

 - TDD is clearly a quality enhancing practice.
-I
-- TDD is a really good way to mitigate the risks of defects
+- TDD is an effective way to mitigate the risks of defects.
-- TDD is increases the chances of actually achieving the resilient and rugged code that needs to withstand the increasing demands of a DevOps world where expectations are much higher.
+- TDD increases the chances of actually achieving the resilient and rugged code that needs to withstand the increasing demands of a DevOps world where expectations are much higher.

 Caution:  TDD can be burdoning on a development process.
 TDD applied in meaningful areas is useful and worthwhile.